MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 Using Scrapy for the first time can be overwhelming, so to learn more about it you can visit the official <a href="http://doc.scrapy.org/en/latest/intro/tutorial.html">tutorials</a>

-To build our scraper we'll create a spider inside the ```spiders``` folder.
+To build our scraper, we'll have to create a spider inside the ```spiders``` folder.
+We'll call it ```scraper.py```.

-What the scraper basically does is the following:
+What the scraper will do is the following:

 - It starts from a company url
-- It goes through each customer review and extracts a dictionary of data cotaining the following items
+- It goes through each customer review and yields a dictionary of data cotaining the following items

     - comment: the text review
     - rating: the number of stars (1 to 5)
-    - url_website: the company website on trustpilot
+    - url_website: the company url on trustpilot
-    - company_name: the company being reviewed
+    - company_name: the company name being reviewed
     - company_website: the website of the company being reviewed
-    - company_logo: the logo of the company being reviewed
+    - company_logo: the url of logo of the company being reviewed
 - It moves to the next page if any

-Here's the full script:
+Here's the full script.

+To fully understand it, you should inspect the source code.
+It's really easy to get.

+In any case, if you have a question don't hesitate to post it in the comment section ⬇️

 ```python
 import re